Gas stoves may soon come with a tobacco-style health warning label in California

 Nosrat was fine but says, "I really didn't feel safe.
 I just always had this feeling of like, 'Is my oven going to kill me?'"

 For her to switch from a gas to electric range could have required expensive electrical upgrades and construction that would inconvenience her neighbors.
-So Nosrat opted for a new style of electric induction stove with batteries that doesn't need a special outlet.
+So Nosrat opted for a new style of electric induction stove with a battery that doesn't need a special outlet.

 As part of her installation, the California company Copper measured pollutants in Nosrat's home before and after.
 It found that both nitrogen dioxide and carbon monoxide levels dropped dramatically.